 - Cervix infection.

-Dark discharge in large numbers, associated with blood loss, increases the risk of complications such as premature delivery or rupture of the pouch.
-Therefore, it is important to go to the doctor whenever you present dark discharge, even in small amount so he can evaluate and perform an ultrasound to see if everything is okay with both the woman and the baby.
+Dark discharge in greater amounts, associated with blood loss, increases the risk of complications such as premature delivery or rupture of the pouch, so it’s important to go to the doctor whenever you see a dark discharge, even in small amounts, so that he can see you and do an ultrasound to check if everything is okay with both you and the baby.

-Small brown discharges with a more watery or gelatinous consistency are common, especially in early gestation.
-It is also normal to have a little dark discharge after intercourse but if you have noticed that the discharge does not have these characteristics, you should seek medical help.
+Small amounts of brown discharge with a more watery or jelly-like consistency are common, especially in early stages of pregnancy.
+It is also normal to have a little dark discharge after sexual intercourse, but if you have noticed that the discharge doesn’t have these characteristics, you should go to the doctor.

-Other symptoms that should not be ignored are vaginal itching, bad smell and the presence of cramps.
-These signs do not always indicate something serious but it is good to be cautious and to inform your doctor.
+Other symptoms that shouldn’t be ignored are vaginal itching, a bad smell and cramps.
+These signs don’t always indicate something serious, but it is better to be cautious and to inform your doctor.

-Dark brown discharge, similar to coffee ground color, at the end of pregnancy may be blood loss and should be reported immediately to the obstetrician.
-If it is a light brown discharge and abundant with a few strands of blood, it should not bring much concern as it may be the mucus plug indicating that the time to deliver is near.
-See what can cause brown vaginal discharge during pregnancy.
+Dark brown discharge, similar to the color of coffee grounds, at the end of pregnancy may be blood loss and should be reported immediately to the obstetrician.
+If it is an abundant, light brown discharge with a few streaks of blood, it probably isn’t anything to worry about, as it may be the mucus plug indicating that you will go into labor soon.

 Treatment for brown discharge in pregnancy

-Treatment can be done with the use of antifungal medication when the cause is candidiasis, for example, or antibiotics, in case of an STD.
-But when the discharge is unrelated to any disease, the treatment may be just to rest, avoiding efforts.
+Treatment can be done with the use of antifungal medication when the cause is candidiasis, for example, or antibiotics, if it is an STD.
+But when the discharge is unrelated to any disease, the treatment may be just to rest, avoiding physical efforts.

-In any case, you should take the following cautions to avoid the occurrence of discharge:
+In any case, you should follow these precautions to avoid the occurrence of discharge:

-- Avoid the use of soaps with moisturizing cream, antibacterial and antifungals;
+- Avoid the use of soaps with moisturizing cream and antibacterial and antifungal properties;

-- Use intimate soap as directed by a gynecologist;
+- Use intimate wash as directed by the gynecologist;

 - Intimate clothing should be light, loose and cotton;

-- Avoid wearing softeners or bleach in underwear;
+- Avoid using softeners or bleach on underwear;

-- Wash the lingerie with mild soap and water;
+- Wash lingerie with mild soap and water;

-- Avoid washing the genital area more than 2 times a day, as it can decrease the natural protection of the mucus of that region.
+- Avoid washing the genital area more than twice a day, as this can decrease the natural protection of the mucus of that area.

-These cautions can help prevent infections and thereby decrease the chances of vaginal discharge.
+These precautions can help prevent infections and this way decrease the appearance of vaginal discharge.

 Is dark vaginal discharge a sign of pregnancy?

-Dark vaginal discharge may be a sign of pregnancy, but that is not always the case.
-This is because in some women, sometimes, a greater flow of blood arises before or on the last days of menstruation.
+Dark vaginal discharge may be a sign of pregnancy, but that isn’t always the case, because in some women, sometimes, a greater flow of blood appears before or on the last days of menstruation.
 In some cases, the flow may decrease in the last days of menstruation, causing the blood to become more concentrated and darker.

-If menstruation is delayed, the onset of dark discharge may be the peeling of the endometrial tissue, which coats the uterus internally.
-Therefore, medical evaluation is essential for the necessary examinations to be performed, since this delay in menstruation and dark discharge are not always signs of pregnancy.
+If the period is late, dark discharge may be the peeling of the endometrial tissue, which lines the uterus, so, it is important that the doctor checks everything, because this delay in menstruation and dark discharge are not always signs of pregnancy.